proplot-dev/proplot/README.rst

 Contributions
 -------------
 This entire package has so far been written by just `me <https://github.com/lukelbd>`__ -- but I have a day job as a graduate student.
 If you have any ideas for new features or come across any bugs, I'd love to receive a pull request!
-You shouldn't have much trouble modifying it -- the comments and documentation are fairly comprehensive.

 Shout out to `bradyrx <https://github.com/bradyrx>`__ for being the guinea pig and helping me fix a lot of the initial bugs.
 If your field is